 Boronias belong to the citrus family (Rutaceae) which is characterised by the presence of all kinds of interesting essential oils in the foliage and flowers.
 By holding a leaf up to a light source you will usually see translucent dots that represent the oil glands that are spread across each leaf.
 Crushing the foliage usually unleashes a scent which can vary from delightful to distressing, depending on which member of the family you are examining.
 Boronias are typical in this regard and foliage fragrances vary from the pleasing lemon-like Boronia citriodora to an odour not unlike that left by a tom cat marking its territory as in B. pinnata.
 A number of the boronias also have wonderfully perfumed flowers such as brown boronia and native rose (Boronia serrulata).

 Longer stems can be used for cut flowers when the first few buds have started to open.
 This will also serve to start the pruning process which can be completed after flowering by giving the plant a light trim to remove any dead flowers that remain.
 This is also the perfect time to fertilise the plant by giving it a handful of a slow release native plant food or alternatively mulch around the base of the plant with a layer of well-rotted horse or cow manure a few cm thick.
+I have had people ask me if they should feed their boronia when it is in bud, the answer is to wait until after your boronia has flowered before you fertilise.
+If you feed before blooming you risk stimulating ‘bypass’ growth, where leafy new growth starts and covers up the flowers before they have a chance to bloom.
+As soon as flowering has finished, cut back just behind the spent flowers and then fertilise to stimulate the new vegetative growth that will create next year’s flower display.

 For many gardeners the best way to grow boronias is in a medium sized pot, say 30 cm in diameter.
 Use a potting mix that conforms to the regular Australian standard (signified by a black logo with five ticks) and be sure to thoroughly mix in a couple of handfuls of a slow release native plant food.
 A sheltered patio or courtyard that receives at least a few hours sunlight a day would be ideal.